Laminotomy: Alternative minimally invasive procedures

 Minimally invasive procedures are a more common alternative due to the decreased risk of damaging significant muscle tissue.
 The difference between invasive and minimally invasive spinal surgeries is that minimally invasive procedures involves a series of small incisions.
 Minimally invasive procedures can be performed anywhere along the spine, and have been used to treat various abnormalities.
 The percutaneous pedicle screw fixation technique allows for a procedure that presents minimal risk to the patient.
 Fluoroscopic image guided navigation through these portals allows for surgeons to perform more efficient procedures.
 Minimally invasive procedures often yield a much faster recovery time than fully invasive surgeries, making them more appealing to patients.
-Laminectomies have always been the gold standard when treating lumbar spinal stenosis, but recently, less invasive surgeries have emerged as a safer alternative treatment that helps maintain the postoperative structural integrity of the spine.
+Laminectomies have always been the gold standard when treating lumbar spinal stenosis, but less invasive surgeries have emerged as a safer alternative treatment that helps maintain the postoperative structural integrity of the spine.

 Spinal microsurgery

 Spinal microsurgery is a minimally invasive unilateral laminotomy used to correct bilateral lumbar spinal compression.
 Spinal microsurgery is the most common and effective microsurgical decompression treatment for patients who present with moderate to severe spinal stenosis.
 Spinal microsurgeries are performed with high magnification 3-D imaging of the fixated area of the spine, reducing the potential risk of harming the architecture of the spine itself.